-4.4.
-Distribution of source views in groups
+4.2.1 Distribution of source views in groups

 Source views can be divided into multiple groups.
-The grouping helps outputting local coherent projections of important regions (e.g. belonging to foreground objects or occluded regions) in the atlases per group as oppose to having fewer samples of those regions when processing all source views as a single group.
+The grouping helps outputting local coherent projections of important regions (e.g., belonging to foreground objects or occluded regions) in the atlases per group as opposed to having fewer samples of those regions when processing all source views as a single group.
 An automatic process is implemented to select views per group, based on the view parameters list and the number of groups to obtain.
 The source views are being distributed accordingly in multiple branches, and each group is encoded independently of each other.

 Source splitting operates as follows: a views pool including all available source views is formed and the number of views per group is set (by dividing the number of source views by the number of groups).
 The view parameters list is used to identify the range the views are spanning in Cartesian scene coordinates.
 The dominant coordinate axis is selected as a basis to set key positions.
 Key positions are located at the maximum view positions of the dominant axis across view in the views pool.
 Distances of views to these key positions are computed.
 Based on the number of views for the group, the closest views to the first key position are selected and removed from the views pool.
-Then a second key position is identified and the process is repeated covering the distribution of all source views across the chosen number of groups.
+Then a second key position is identified, and the process is repeated covering the distribution of all source views across the chosen number of groups.

-4.5.
-Synthesizing an inpainted background view
+4.2.2 Synthesis of inpainted background view

-This inpainting module is intended to create synthetic texture and geometry data that is hidden from the source views.
-Thereby reducing the missing data problem at the decoder-side.
-For this purpose it creates an ERP view with inpainted background data.
-This view has the following properties: It's position is the center, i.e. the mean of the source camera positions; It's field-of-view is the union of source view field-of-views (with some additional margin); Since the quality of the inpainted regions is lower than the original content, it's resolution is typically chosen to be lower than that of the source views.
-Hereby saving on bit- and pixelrate.
+The inpainting module creates synthetic texture and geometry data that is hidden from the source views, thereby reducing the missing data problem at the decoder-side.
+It creates an ERP view with inpainted background data.
+This view has the following properties:

+- It is placed in the center of the camera rig, i.e. the mean of the source camera positions. - Its field-of-view is the union of source view field-of-views (with some additional margin set in the configuration file, by default the margin is set to 30% of combined field-of-view). - Since the quality of the inpainted regions is lower than the original content, the resolution of the view is typically chosen lower than the resolution of the source views, hereby saving on bitrate and pixel-rate.
 This resolution is configurable.